Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Results

 For example, IBNN found improvements over the first two BO iterations but was unable to further improve its predictions.
-This is probably a result of the value found being near the global optimum one rather than an inability of BO in general.
+This suggests that the value found lies near a (global or local) optimum one rather than an inability of BO in general.
 On the other hand, Dropout was consistently finding points with better evaluations and eventually converged close to the optimum but, it was the slowest to reach its best evaluation and finished in second place.
 The third highest value was found by the Ensemble model.
 Like IBNN, GP also didn't achieve further improvements after the third iteration and its max value is lower than the highest one observed.
-This is unexpected considering that GPs are models that usually perform exceptionally well in spaces of low dimensions.
+This is notable given that GP-based BO is often strong in low-dimensional settings.
 The MCMC model also managed to improve throughout BO iterations and eventually converged close to the maximum.
 The DKL model performed slightly worse compared to the others.
 As for the Pyro models, NUTS achieved most of its improvement at the first iterations but was unable to improve after, ranking it last in terms of max value produced.
-On the other hand, SVI consistently improved fast and was able to approach to the overall max value much better.
+On the other hand, SVI consistently improved fast and was able to approach the overall maximum value more closely.